TaelanSakay/PlayGround/README.md

 ## 🛠 Tech Stack

 ### Frontend
-- React 18 with TypeScript
+- React 19 with TypeScript
+- Vite for fast development and optimized builds
 - Socket.IO Client for real-time communication
 - TailwindCSS for styling
 - Canvas API for drawing functionality